vkv2023/ApiGatewayJan31Capstone/README.md

 # ApiGatewayJan31Capstone
 ApiGatewayJan31Capstone for product, user, and other services.
 This service will be register to DicoveryService as well.

+This service will act as loadbalancer as well.